XRPLF/xrpl-dev-portal/content/use-cases/use-an-escrow-as-a-smart-contract.md

 The party band must finish the escrow before 12 noon.
 If they don't, the escrow expires and the party band doesn't get paid.

-If the party planner does not publish the fulfillment (the party band is a no show) or if the party planner publishes the fulfillment, but no one finishes the escrow; after 12 noon the next day, any participant can [cancel the escrow](cancel-an-expired-escrow.html).
+If the party planner does not publish the fulfillment (the party band is a no show) or if the party planner publishes the fulfillment, but no one finishes the escrow; after 12 noon the next day, anyone can [cancel the escrow](cancel-an-expired-escrow.html).
 Cancelling the escrow returns the held XRP to the party host's account.